elijamesku/Bluebeam/README.md

 # Bluebeam Revu Portable Intune Deployment (User Context, No UAC) v 21.5

-This documentation outlines an advanced and fully automated method for deploying Bluebeam Revu as a portable application using Microsoft Intune.
-The deployment process bypasses administrative permissions, avoids UAC elevation, and performs the install entirely within the user’s local profile.
-This strategy enables seamless deployment in environments with strict privilege controls.
+This documentation outlines a fully automated method for deploying Bluebeam Revu as a portable application using Microsoft Intune.
+This deployment process bypasses administrative permissions, avoids UAC elevation, and performs the install entirely within the user’s local profile.
+This strategy enables seamless deployment in environments with strict privilege controls

 ## What Was Done (Summary)

-1. **Reverse-engineered an MSI-based install into a portable app** I extracted `Revu.exe` and its runtime files directly from `%LOCALAPPDATA%`, avoiding any dependency on the official installer or registry keys.
+1. **Reverse-engineered an MSI-based install into a portable app**
+   I extracted `Revu.exe` and its runtime files directly from `%LOCALAPPDATA%`, avoiding any dependency on the official installer or registry keys

-2. **Bypassed SYSTEM-context limitation in Intune** Intune Win32 apps normally run under the SYSTEM account, which cannot access `%LOCALAPPDATA%`.
+2. **Bypassed SYSTEM-context limitation in Intune**
-   I solved this by wrapping the PowerShell install script in a `.cmd` launcher (`Start-Install.cmd`) to elevate into user context, effectively *tricking Intune*.
+   Intune Win32 apps normally run under the SYSTEM account, which cannot access `%LOCALAPPDATA%` I solved this by wrapping the PowerShell install script in a `.cmd` launcher (`Start-Install.cmd`) to elevate into user context, which was "tricking" Intune

 3. **Created a self-contained, user-space installation**

-   * No admin rights.
+   * No admin rights
-   * No registry entries.
+   * No registry entries
-   * No UAC prompts.
+   * No UAC prompts
-   * Runs entirely from the user’s profile like a portable app.
+   * Runs entirely from the user’s profile like a portable app

 4. **Enabled full lifecycle management through Intune**

-   * Custom uninstall script (`Start-Uninstall.cmd`) reverses all changes.
+   * Custom uninstall script (`Start-Uninstall.cmd`) reverses all changes
-   * Detection script (`Detect-Bluebeam.ps1`) ensures Intune recognizes successful installs without relying on MSI ProductCodes or system registry entries.
+   * Detection script (`Detect-Bluebeam.ps1`) ensures Intune recognizes successful installs without relying on MSI ProductCodes or system registry entries

 5. **Future-proofed for updates**

-   * If Bluebeam releases a new version, just drop a new `Revu.exe` into the folder and repackage.
+   * If Bluebeam releases a new version, just drop a new `Revu.exe` into the folder and repackage
    * No more tracking version numbers, GUIDs, or MSI transforms : )